 Finding a Better CPAP Machine

-are the same, and not all patients share the same needs.
+Not all CPAP machines are the same, and not all patients share the same needs.
 When it comes to the actual mask, up to 50% of patients prefer the nasal pillow model and 45% prefer the actual nasal CPAP mask.
 Patients over the age of 60 are five times more likely to require heated humidification for their CPAP machines.
 REMstar plus CPAP machines come with a heated tube option to minimize discomfort and help keep patients sleeping sound throughout the night.
 Other patients refuse to wear their CPAP machines due to the continuous pressure; the very thing that keeps them safe from sleep apnea actually prevents them from exhaling fully.
 To remedy this, REMstar plus machines come with a C-Flex pressure relief setting that matches the machine’s airflow to the patient’s breath; this means that the airflow decreases upon exhales to allow the patient to breathe more naturally during sleep.
 Patients should ask their doctor what REMstar plus CPAP machines would work best for their sleep apnea.
 Something so necessary to our lives shouldn’t be a cause for fear or illness; don’t risk another night with sleep apnea with so many REMstar plus CPAP options available to keep patients sleeping safe and sound throughout the night.